-- Other teams within the Children and Families Services Directorate: - Members of Parliament/Elected Members (where you have asked them to act on your behalf); - Governing Bodies of own admission authority schools; - Other Local Authorities
+- Other teams within the Children and Families Services Directorate - Members of Parliament / Elected Members, where you have asked them to act on your behalf - Governing Bodies of own admission authority schools - Other local authorities

-For the following purposes:
+This information will be shared for the following purposes:

-- to allocate a school place for your children; - to co-ordinate admission arrangements with neighbouring local authorities
+- To allocate a school place for your child - To coordinate admission arrangements with neighbouring local authorities

 Information you provide as part of the admissions process will not be used for additional purposes without your consent.
 You can find out more about how your data is handled in the council's Privacy Notice.
-(Go to www.westmorlandandfurness.gov.uk and search 'Privacy').
+Go to www.westmorlandandfurness.gov.uk and search 'Privacy'.